FDL 2019

 Navigate to research area

-EXPANDING THE CAPABILITIES OF NASA’S SOLAR DYNAMICS OBSERVATORY
+LIVING WITH OUR STAR: EXPANDING THE CAPABILITIES OF NASA’S SOLAR DYNAMICS OBSERVATORY

 The team devised a way for solar extreme UV telescopes to self-calibrate, improving our capability to monitor space weather.
 Furthermore, the team created a synthetic telescope to image the Sun’s corona.

-SUPER-RESOLUTION MAPS OF SOLAR MAGNETIC FIELD COVERING 40 YEARS OF SPACE WEATHER EVENTS
+LIVING WITH OUR STAR: SUPER-RESOLUTION MAPS OF SOLAR MAGNETIC FIELD COVERING 40 YEARS OF SPACE WEATHER EVENTS

 Used state of the art deep neural networks to calibrate and super-resolve historical maps of the solar magnetic field.

-LUNAR RESOURCE MAPPING / SUPER RESOLUTION
+THE MOON FOR GOOD: LUNAR RESOURCE MAPPING / SUPER RESOLUTION

-The team produced a global data stack of lunar orbiter measurements by fusing 42 layers of multi-sensor satellite data
+The team produced a global data stack of lunar orbiter measurements by fusing 42 layers of multi-sensor satellite data.

 The team used a novel GAN architecture to combine symptomatic Electrocardiograms (ECG) and healthy Astroskin wearable data to synthesise what a signal would look like for an astronaut with a heart condition.

-DISASTER PREVENTION, PROGRESS AND RESPONSE - FLOODS
+DISASTER PREVENTION, PROGRESS AND RESPONSE: FLOODS

 The team developed a generalised model for predicting the likelihood of a flood event (and moment of peak flood height) after a known rainfall.